ing-bank/ingenious-doc/docs/index.md

 !!! abstract "About"

     It provides an easy and simple way to create highly reliable automated tests.
-It leverages the power of __Playwright-Java__ and combines it with a user-friendly IDE which makes it a highly effective solution.
+It leverages the power of __Playwright-Java__ and __Appium-Java__ and combines them with a user-friendly IDE which makes it a highly effective solution.

     The idea behind INGenious is to enable engineers, business analysts and even non-technical stakeholders to design high quality automated tests which focus on the business goals, without them having to worry about coding.